Entangled graphs: A classification of four-qubit entanglement: Conclusions

 \section{Conclusions}

 We have used the concept of entangled graphs with weighted edges and have presented a classification of three-qubit and four-qubit entanglement.
-In graph representation of pure states each qubit of a multi-qubit system is represented by a vertex and an edge between two vertices denotes bipartite entanglement between the corresponding qubits.
+For pure states, each qubit of a multi-qubit system is represented by a vertex and an edge between two vertices denotes bipartite entanglement between the corresponding qubits.
 The nonzero concurrence of the two-qubit reduced density matrix indicates that the entanglement of the state is robust against the disposal of remaining particles and have represented by an edge connecting the corresponding vertices.
-In this classification, we have used the generalized Schmidt decomposition and have shown that for every possible entangled graph one can find a pure state such that the reduced entanglement of each pair, measured by concurrence, represents the weight of the corresponding edge in the graph.
-Using the concept of tri-concurrence and four-concurrence, we have characterized the global entanglement of the tripartite and fourpartite pure states, respectively.
-The presence of global entanglement of the pure state has been represented by a circle including the corresponding graph.
+In this classification, we have used the generalized Schmidt decomposition.
+It is shown that for every possible entangled graph, one can find a pure state in minimal form, i.e. with minimum number of coefficients, such that the reduced entanglement of each pair, measured by concurrence, represents the weight of the corresponding edge in the graph.
+By using the concept of tripartite and quadripartite concurrences, we have characterized the global entanglement of the tripartite and quadripartite pure states, respectively.
+The presence of global entanglement of the pure state is represented by a circle including the corresponding graph.
+To sum up, we have classified entanglement according to all possible entanglement structure in terms of entangled graphs without considering permutations.
+It is obvious that there are many states in each class, considering permutations.
+Moreover, by computing bipartite and global entanglements, it is possible to decide which class an arbitrary state belongs to.
+We think this paradigm would be extendable for N-qubit entanglement.
+In addition, it is worth to mention that our approach is convenient to write a pure state for an arbitrary entangled graph without considering classification, which would be fruitful for certain tasks in quantum information science.